ahucv/Homepage/README.md

 - [Dataset](https://github.com/ahucv/Homepage/edit/master/public/source/dataset.md)
 - [Link](https://github.com/ahucv/Homepage/edit/master/public/source/link.md)

+## How to update slider
+Currently, we store the slide images and their descriptions in the [silder.json](./public/source/slider.json).
+You can edit this file directly to update it.

 ## How to update your information
 Below is a simple demo that guides you to update your profile in our website: